What is product discovery documentation and why does it matter?

 • Builds over time as templates become embedded in organizational culture

 Documentation forces clarity.
 Writing down your problem statement, idea, and product concept exposes gaps in thinking that would otherwise only surface during expensive development.
-It's far cheaper to iterate on a document than on code or prototypes.
+In the Innovation Mode methodology, this is formalized as the principle that idea validation must precede MVP development - and documentation is the medium through which validation happens.

 • Gaps and assumptions become visible when you have to write them down